-It’s important to understand the demographics of your viewers so that you know how best to tailor your Facebook Video ad copy and imagery.
+It’s important to understand the demographics of your viewers so that you know how best to tailor your ad copy and imagery.

 Write It Out First

-Your written content should be the foundation for all of your video ads, no matter what the purpose is for each one.
+Your written content should be the foundation for all of your video ads, no matter what the purpose.

 Keep in mind that this is not just any type of writing; it is specifically designed to grab attention quickly, so it must be easy-to-read and engaging while still being simple and straightforward.

 In my experience, in the world of Facebook video ads, you can never have too much polish.